-Bill Reid and Wally Byers are buried at the Bourke cemetery not far from Fred Hollows who came to this town in 1971 on Max Kamien's request.
-Max Kamien, aged 80 and a distinguished professor of general practice, is in Bourke once again, working as a GP for the Aboriginal community.
-A remarkable, indefatigable man, he immerses himself in the present day health challenges of Bourke.
-He is also here to honour Bill Reid and Wally Byers and, in doing so, help bridge the past and the present.
+Today Bill Reid and Wally Byers are buried at the Bourke cemetery not far from Fred Hollows.
+Max Kamien, aged 80 and a distinguished professor of general practice, has come to Bourke once again, to work as a GP for the Aboriginal community.
+He is immersing himself in the present day health challenges of Bourke.
+He is also here to pay respect to his friends Bill and Wally.

 How does the project meet the aims of a philanthropic foundation?

 The idea for the film came from John Mackay, an Aboriginal man from Bourke, who was inspired to tell his people’s stories.
 The documentary will add previously unknown stories to Australia’s history, including stories of the community’s struggle for social justice.